đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 And if the people dying to protest the government weren't enough for you to maybe clean up your act and think twice, what would change now?

-Katie Couric, 92 said Castro traveled the country cultivating his image and his revolution delivered.
+Katie Couric, 92 said, Castro traveled the country cultivating his image and his revolution delivered.

-Campaigns stamped out illiteracy, and even today, Cuba has one of the lowest infant mortality rates in the world.
+And even today, Cuba has one of the lowest infant mortality rates in the world.

-First off, that's a BS stat because they have different standards, and I don't know if you know those communist regimes tend to release faulty information.
+And I don't know if you know this communist regimes tend to release faulty information.

 But the revolution delivered.